Crawl Space Encapsulation Pros and Cons

 Reduce Dust In The Home

-A home with a traditional vented crawl space has air that enters through the foundation vents exiting out the ridge vent on top of the roof via the “Stack Effect”.
+A home with a traditional vented crawl space has air that comes in through the foundation vents.
+This air then exits out the ridge vent on the roof.
+This process is called the “Stack Effect.”
 This air contains dust and pollen that can contribute to poor indoor air quality.
-Encapsulating the crawl space reduces the the stack effect by sealing up all the holes where polluted air would normally enter, starving the thermodynamic engine & improves indoor air quality.
+Encapsulating the crawl space helps reduce the stack effect.
+It seals all the openings where polluted air can enter.
+This action cuts off the thermodynamic engine and improves indoor air quality.

 Increases Home Value